JBethay/DotSec/README.md

   "username": "normal@normal.com",
 }
 ```
 This endpoint mitigates the risks of the first by requiring the user to authenticate with a JWT and ensuring the user is in the "Admin" role to access it.
-Although it performs the same function as the unsecure endpoint, it is safer as it restricts access to authenticated and authorized users.
+Although it performs the same function as the insecure endpoint, it is safer as it restricts access to authenticated and authorized users.
 It employs Role-Based Access Control (RBAC), ensuring that only users with the necessary claims can access it.
 Additionally, this endpoint returns a dedicated response object that includes the "IsAdmin" field, further enhancing security by confirming user roles.

 `/token`
 **Payload:**